Indonesia Comic Con: Overview

-Indonesia Comic Con debuted on 14 November 2015.
-It is held annually in October or November (except for the seventh and eighth edition, both held in 2023) at the Jakarta International Convention Center (JICC) in the Gelora Bung Karno Sports Complex, Central Jakarta.
-JICC's exhibition halls A and B has had hosted the event from the first until the seventh edition in June 2023.
-ICC has moved to the larger Assembly, Cendrawasih and Plenary halls since the eighth edition in November 2023.
+Indonesia Comic Con debuted on 14 November 2015, held annually in October or November.
+Until 2025, ICC was held at the Jakarta International Convention Center (JICC) in the Gelora Bung Karno Sports Complex, Central Jakarta.
+JICC's exhibition halls A and B has had hosted the event from the first until the supplementary event subtitled "Pop Asia" in June 2023.
+ICC had moved to the larger Assembly, Cendrawasih and Plenary halls since the eighth edition in November 2023.
+In 2026, the event will be moved to the Jakarta International Expo in Kemayoran, Central Jakarta.

 As a multigenre convention, Indonesia Comic Con have hosted cosplay events, comic book and other intellectual property-based merchandise market, booths of major film studios like Disney and 20th Century Studios, open interview with notable film and TV actors/actresses, and also musical concerts.
 A virtual 3D VTuber concert was first held at the eighth edition, as well as Esport-related events.

 In 2024, Panorama Media, the organizer of ICC, announced that there would be a spin-off as an anime convention named Indonesia Anime Con (INACON or IAC).
 The latter debuted on 15 June 2024.
 Panorama said that they created a separated events for both western and eastern pop cultures after receiving input from the visitors.
 Thus, ICC would be more focused on western pop culture.
-However, ICC remained to host several events related to eastern pop cultures (such as the VTuber concert and the opening of a Crunchyroll booth), but they would focus on promoting Indonesia's own pop culture like Si Juki for instance.
+However, ICC remained to host several events related to eastern pop cultures (such as the VTuber concert and the opening of a Crunchyroll booth), but they would focus on promoting Indonesia's own intellectual properties like Si Juki for instance.